DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 > Roles use authentication data from cookies, `sessionStorage` and `localStorage` only.
 If your authentication system stores data elsewhere, roles may not work.

-For more info on Roles, see [User Roles](../../guides/advanced-guides/authentication.md#user-roles)
+For more information on Roles, see [User Roles](../../guides/advanced-guides/authentication.md#user-roles)

 ## Set Test Speed

 TestCafe emulates real user actions on tested webpages.
 Set the [speed](../../reference/command-line-interface.md#--speed-factor) option to change the emulation speed.

-The highest value of `1` represents the fastest possible emulation speed.
+A value of `1` represents the fastest emulation speed.
 This is the default `speed` value.
-Setting a lower `speed` can be useful for debugging, but it slows tests down.
+A lower `speed` can be useful for debugging because it allows you to watch emulated actions on a screen, but it slows tests down.

 If you set a custom `speed` value in the run configuration, disable this setting or set it to `1`.